On the representation theory of partition (easy) quantum groups: Acknowledgments

 \section{Acknowledgments}

 This work was initiated during a stay of the first author at the University of Saarbrücken.
 He whishes to thank R. Speicher and his team for their kind hospitality, as well as U. Franz and \emph{Campus France (Egide)} for making this stay possible.
 The second author thanks University Paris VII for a stay he made there in the Operator Algebras team where this article was completed.
+Both authors also wish to the referee for interesting comments and suggestions on this work.